Siriusq/hexo-splide-carousel/README.md

 - Provides [medium-zoom](https://medium-zoom.francoischalifour.com/) functionality for zooming images with a smooth and clean effect.
 - Provides a variety of custom style options, support dark mode settings.
 - More splide options can be added to the configuration file, but they are not guaranteed to work properly.
-- Compatible with theme NexT's lazyload and pjax functions.
+- Compatible with theme NexT's pjax functions.
-- Since the carousel component occupies a fixed height upon initialization, there's no need to worry about inaccurate scrolling positions when clicking the table of contents after enabling the theme's lazy loading.
+- The carousel component will occupy a fixed height.
+When NexT theme's lazyload function is enabled, clicking on the TOC will jump to the position accurately.

 ## Installation
 1. Install the package via npm: